-With nearly 6,000 five-star ratings on Amazon, this is one strapless bra that's made a lot of shoppers happy.
+With almost 7,000 five-star ratings on Amazon, this is one strapless bra that's made a lot of shoppers happy.
 The popular style puts a focus on comfort with its silicone-coated underwire, breathable mesh material and slightly padded cups that offer extra support.

 For more stories like this, check out:

 - Are you wearing the right bra?
 9 bra styles every woman should own